-They’re all constituents.
-How do you know who’s going to give back?
+They’re all alumni.
+How do you know who’s going to give?

 Whether you're a young advancement shop looking to grow or an established operation in Campaign mode, an identity assessment, fundraising model, and strategy can put you on the path to accelerating philanthropy at your institution.

 Field an Identity study of graduates/constituents with guaranteed responses from a statistically valid sample of participants

 Collect feedback and customize study questionnaire to meet the needs of your institution

 Deliver bespoke donor profiles + Identity Scores for low, moderate, and highly engaged alumni/constituents